Table of Contents

 Example 1: Add One New Row to DataFrame

-We can use the following syntax to add one new row to the end of the existing DataFrame:
+We use the following syntax to create a new temporary DataFrame and append one new row to the end of the existing dataset using the union function:

-Notice that one new row has been added to the end of the DataFrame with the values C, Guard and 14 just as we specified.
+Notice that one new row has been successfully added to the end of the DataFrame with the values C, Guard, and 14, precisely as defined in our new_row construction.
+The original eight records are now supplemented by this ninth record.

 Example 2: Add Multiple New Rows to DataFrame